irods/externals/README.md

 This repository is expected to build in a VM or container environment that is isolated from other software or build environments.
 Pre-written dockerfiles can be found in the [development environment repository](https://github.com/irods/irods_development_environment/).

-The automated scripts run commands as `sudo` and update system libraries and compilers, etc.
+The automated scripts update system libraries and compilers, etc. `install_prerequisites.py` requires permission to use the system package manager and install system packages, so may need to be run as root (via `sudo` or other means).

+`build.py` uses [nFPM](https://nfpm.goreleaser.com/) to create the packages once the software has been built.
+We recommend using at least version [2.41.3](https://github.com/goreleaser/nfpm/releases/tag/v2.41.3). `install_prerequisites.py` will install the latest version if it doesn't find `nfpm` in `$PATH`.

 In a new container, run the following: